vatpac-technology/sops/docs/enroute/melbourne/HYD.md

 #### Sequencing
 Sequencing arrivals into YPPH is a joint responsibility of multiple subsectors:

-- GVE and HYD will perform initial sequencing actions for aircraft arriving from the north and east, with final sequencing performed by PIY.
+- DAL and HYD will perform initial sequencing actions for aircraft arriving from the north and east, with final sequencing performed by PIY.
 - LEA is responsible for all sequencing actions for aircraft arriving from the west.
 - JAR is responsible for all sequencing actions for aircraft arriving from the south.